Treatments You Can Trust Register

 Report to a professional regulator.
 If TYCT perceives that conduct by a registrant may transgress the terms of his professional registration with a statutory regulator, or the rules of any agency with powers at law (for example; Medicines and Healthcare Regulatory Agency (MHRA); the Advertising Standards Authority; Companies House; or the police) TYCT may without warning report the circumstances to the appropriate authority for further investigation and disciplinary action.
 The Professional Regulator’s findings will be displayed in the registrant’s entry on the Public Register until spent.
 Fitness to practice findings will be referenced on the public register.

 Remove from the Register.
 If TYCT Finds that advice, warning or findings of an investigation by a professional regulator show continued disregard of the TYCT Standards; or that registrant actions have brought TYCT Register into disrepute; then TYCT will remove the offender from the Public Register and all benefits of registration.
-The name of the offending professional will be displayed on the TYCT Public Register with details of the reason for removal, for the information of the public.
+The name of the offending professional will be displayed on the TYCT Public Register with details of the reason for removal, for the information of the public, for a period of five years.
+The details of the practitioner concerned and the reasons for removal from the Public Register will be shared with all other Accredited Registers.

-We do not publish the names of practitioners who have been removed from the Public Register unless removal was for disciplinary reasons.
+We publish the names of practitioners who have been removed from the Public Register for disciplinary reasons.

-Application to be restored to the Register following removal for disciplinary reasons may be made once the term of the sanctions applied by the regulator has passed.
+Application to be restored to the Register following removal for disciplinary reasons may be made once the term of the sanctions applied by the regulator or TYCT Governance Board has passed.
+Those who have been removed from the statutory regulator listing will need to regain their professional registration before re-admission to TYCT will be considered.